 …to this lush oasis (thankfully by the time we were done, our neighbour in the back removed the gargantuan satellite dish that was such an eyesore!).

-If you enjoyed this post, please pin and share.
-For more inspiring ideas, in and around the home, follow our blog here on Hometalk and/ or Birdz of a Feather (link below this post where you see our logo).
+For more inspiring ideas, in and around the home, subscribe to Birdz of a Feather (link below this post where you see our logo).
 You can also follow us on:

 - Cedar (Big box store)